Messianic Congregations FAQ

 – Life cycle events, such as circumcision, bar/bat mitzvah, Jewish weddings.

 The greatest concentration of Jewish traditions will typically be seen in the context of the weekly Sabbath worship service.
-Therein, you will likely find Hebrew liturgy, Israeli folk dance, traditional Jewish songs, procession of the Torah scroll, and other culturally Jewish components
+Therein, you will likely find Hebrew liturgy, Israeli folk dance, traditional Jewish songs, procession of the Torah scroll, the sounding of a shofar (ram’s horn) and other culturally Jewish components which should serve to proclaim the Messiahship of Yeshua (Jesus) and the preeminence of God’s Word.

 Are Messianic congregations evangelistic?